Shalem: The Jewish Wellness Initiative of the PJCC

 Educating for a Jewish Spiritual Life

-Julie serves on faculty, with Rabbi Jordan Bendat-Appel, Larry Schwartz and Rabbi Sam Feinsmith, for this three-year pilot for educators, staff, administrators, and youth at select Jewish day schools and summer camps.
+Julie served on faculty, with Rabbi Jordan Bendat-Appel, Larry Schwartz and Rabbi Sam Feinsmith, for this three-year pilot for educators, staff, administrators, and youth at select Jewish day schools and summer camps.
 EJSL applies Jewish mindfulness practice to the project of Jewish teaching and learning by cultivating mindful Jewish educators and camp staff, revitalizing Jewish life for youth and adults at the selected pilot sites, and improving institutional culture.
-Participating pilot sites include:
+Participating pilot sites included:

 URJ Camp Eisner, Massachusetts